 - The not so important, casual shots of known and unknown friends, unpaid work is something that I prefer to capture in JPEG.

 - My memory card was almost full.
 It happened to me during one of my Himalayan treks and I will not be traveling to that place again (as I have many more places to cover).
-My memory card was almost full and If I were to capture images in RAW, it would almost double the space.
-I had two options – either to continue capturing images in RAW and ignore the important shots later in the trekking trail or capture in JPEG (which takes half the space) and capture all the photos.
+My memory card was almost full and If I were to capture images in RAW format, it would almost double the space.
+I had two options – either to continue capturing images in RAW format and ignore the important shots later in the trekking trail or capture in JPEG (which takes half the space) and capture all the photos.
 I opted for the second.

 - If you are lazy and fine with JPEG quality and with what your camera has captured, then go ahead with JPEG.

 - Go for JPEG if you don’t want to edit an image.